snr2042954/PMGROUP7_2nd_attempt/README.md

 ```

 Performs a grid search over combinations of absolute and relative thresholds for one dataset,
-printing precision, recall, and F1 for each configuration.
+printing precision, recall, and F1 for each configuration (default: L1.xes).

+Uses a smaller grid for testing purposes:
+abs_values = [0,1,2,3]
+rel_values = [0.1,0.2,0.3]

 ### Run all datasets automatically